jurkov/django-admincommand/README.md

 ## Forms

-Forms for the options are build by running an inspection of the command argument (default to bool / checkbox).
+Forms for the options are build by running an inspection of the command arguments (defaults to `string` for positional arguments and to `boolean` / checkbox for optional ones).
 If the form does not seems correct for your management command, please check the `type` option in your management command.

 ## Logs

-Logs emitted using the Django (and Python) logging module will be printed on the result page of the admin.
+Logs emitted using the Django (and Python) logging module will be printed on the results page of the admin.
 They will still go into the normal logging process.
-If exception occurs it will also be printed on the result page
+If exception occurs it will also be printed on the results page.

+Please, make sure you log your messages with a logger and not a `print` function, otherwise the results page will be empty.
+For more info on how to use a logger see [Django documentation](https://docs.djangoproject.com/en/3.2/topics/logging/).

 ## Compatibility